 Provide a compelling argument for how your project benefits one or more disciplines in the humanities.
-Explain how the proposed activities and the ultimate results address a need or challenge for specific audiences (i.e., humanities scholars, students, practitioners, and public audiences).
+Explain how the proposed activities and the anticipated results address a need or challenge for specific audiences (e.g., humanities scholars, students, practitioners, and/or public audiences).
 Discuss the potential impact of the project's outcomes.